godofpdog/pMLE_trans_dt/README.md

-# The pseudo-maximum likelihood estimators of semi-parametric transformation models with bouby truncated models
+### The pseudo maximum likelihood estimators of semiparametric transformation models with bouby truncated models